jedevc/afnom-missing-semester/_2023/lec6_latex.md

 ![overleaf_editor](/2023/files/latex/overleaf_editor.png "Overleaf's editor view")

 To the left are the project and file outline panels that list the files in a project and sections in the currently open document respectively.
 LaTeX projects are generally split across multiple `.tex` files, conventionally one for each section/chapter.
-We will look at this more closely in a later section.

 Next to them are the code editor and preview panels.
 The editor is where we will spend most of our time.
 Now is also a good time to enable auto compile from the "Recompile" drop-down to see previews as we go along.